mhamilt/harpsichord-jack-tracking/README.md

 Space between the jacks is `9.75 mm`, meaning central pcbs will have to have less than half this distance (`4.875mm`) in order to slot together.

+### PCB

+With a pitch of `14.02 mm` a theoretical limit to the width of a 7-sensor PCB would be `98.2 mm`, but with margin required from traces this is not possible.
+The upper limit is `112.22 mm` but with variation during fabrication it is unwise to push the tolerance to the nearest `1/10 mm`.
+A `1.5 mm` tolerance brings the limit to about `99.7 mm` to `110.7 mm`

 ### Diagram